Formatted text using printf

 Here are some examples:

-can be used for function parameters anywhere a standard function can be used.
+And of course, printf can be used for function parameters anywhere a standard function can be used.

 This also includes the higher order functions for lists, etc:

-supports native F# types using the %A
+printf supports native F# types

-but other user defined types don't, so if you want to use them with the .NET formatting functions, you will have to override the ToString()
+As you can see, tuple types have a nice ToString() but other user defined types don't, so if you want to use them with the .NET formatting functions, you will have to override the ToString() method explicitly.

-There are a couple of "gotchas" to be aware of when using printf
+There are a couple of "gotchas" to be aware of when using printf.

 First, if there are too few parameters, rather than too many, the compiler will not complain immediately, but might give cryptic errors later.